Skip To Main Content

 Board of Trustees

-It takes a village to lead a premier all-girls' academic institution.
-Meet the distinguished leaders who come together and provide counsel for our school.
+Meet the distinguished leaders who guide and provide counsel to our school.

 Strategic Plan

-Leading in girls' education requires vision.
-Learn about our Strategic Plan, which provides the framework for our school based our legacy and aspirations for the future.
+Discover our Strategic Plan, a framework built on our rich legacy and bold aspirations for the future.

 Our Mission